elipousson/presentations/2016-07-05-explore-101-visuals.md

 --

+## What is the public domain?

+Two rules of thumb:

+- Works created by the federal government
+- Works created before 1923

+Note:

+Work created by federal contractors may not be in the public domain.

+For some state governments, work is immediately in the public domain.

+GLAMs use license agreements to place restrictions on pre-1923 works.

+--

 ## Attribution always matters

-You are not _required_ to provide attribution when you reuse a work in the public domain but attribution us _always_ a good idea.
-Attribution (or a record of public domain works you use) can help you (or others) find works again later if necessary.
-Attributions typically includes:
+You are not _required_ to provide attribution when you reuse a work in the public domain but attribution is _always_ a good idea.

+Attribution should include:

 - Source: Where did you get the image?
 - Creator: Who created the image?
 - Date: When was the image created?

+Note:

+Why attribute?
+Attribution can help you (or others) find works again later.

+Other information to include with an attribution:

+- Link
+- Identifier

 --

 ## What other works are available for reuse?

 Any work licensed with **Creative Commons** license may be reused with some restrictions.

 ---